lRichyl/DefEngine/README.md

 - save_new LEVEL_NAME  (Save a new level called LEVEL_NAME)
 - save                 (Save the progress on the current level)
 - load LEVEL_NAME      (Load a level named LEVEL_NAME.
 The level is looked up at the levels folder)
+- new                  (Generates a new blank level)
+- exit                 (Terminates the program)

 ![DefEngine console](https://github.com/lRichyl/DefEngine/assets/66743720/b2be31d6-800d-4890-be44-ac431d54cb20)